 HIST 357 - Public History Experiences (3)

 Through concurrent internship and classroom experiences, students examine the potential of public history by collectively defining and articulating visions for the field, developing field-specific skills and exploring history’s roles in society.
 Students may repeat this course once for credit.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108 or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: Annually.

 HIST 362 - Reading Seminar in History (4)